-These are the blog posts that give a voice to the ocean animals that are on the front line of the many changes happening to their ocean world, which includes climate change, sea level rise, ocean acidification, overfishing, shark finning, and plastic pollution.
-I hope that you will listen to and fulfill their wishes!
+These are the blog posts that give a voice to the ocean animals that are on the front line of the many changes happening to their ocean world.
+This includes climate change, sea level rise, ocean acidification, overfishing, shark finning, and plastic pollution.
+The author, Cherilyn, hopes that you will listen to and fulfill their wishes!

-The author, Cherilyn, received a Bachelor’s Degree in the Environmental Sciences, with an emphasis in Biology, from the University of California at Berkeley.
+The author of Ocean of Hope received a Bachelor’s Degree in the Environmental Sciences, with an emphasis in Biology, from the University of California at Berkeley.
 Her senior thesis, “The Distribution and Abundance of Cryptofaunal Communities for Use in Biological Monitoring of Coral Reefs” was published in Berkeley Scientific (1998) 2:58-62.

 She is a Board Member and Scientific Advisor for the Asian-Pacific American Ocean Harmony Alliance (APAOHA), which is helping to implement shark fin bans worldwide.
 Cherilyn is a leader of a chapter of Jane Goodall’s youth program, Roots and Shoots.
 Her group was recognized nationally as Group of the Month.